- CAD Drawing vs. Land F/X Project Overview

 - Related Webinars

-To understand how our plugins work with CAD (AutoCAD, F/X CAD, etc.), you'll need to know the difference between a CAD drawing (DWG file) and a Land F/X project.
+To understand how our plugins work with CAD (AutoCAD, F/X CAD, etc.), you'll need to know the difference between a CAD drawing (DWG or .dwg file) and a Land F/X project.
 If you're having trouble determining the difference between these two entities and understanding how they work together, don't worry.
 Even experienced CAD users can become bogged down by the terminology.

 To learn how to work with Land F/X projects, see our documentation on: